 - mid-season potatoes these are also known as secondary potatoes and take just a bit longer to mature than early season potatoes.
 They are ready to harvest in about 95-110 days.
 I've had good luck with Yukon Gold, which is the potato pictured above.
 It has a thin skin and buttery-rich flesh.
 It is my favorite potato variety for making homemade French fries in the air-fryer or oven.
 We love how this potato naturally puffs up during the roasting process.
 It also makes divine mashed potatoes!

 - late season potatoes are known as main crop potatoes and are generally used for multi-purpose farming.
 They take longer to mature, about 120-135 days, and are prone to diseases like blight and the Colorado potato beetle.
 Watch them closely for signs of pests and treat as needed.
-I started with the drawbacks, but these potatoes have some stellar qualities, too!
+I started with the drawbacks, but these potatoes have some pretty exceptional qualities, too!
 Late season potatoes have thicker skin and are usually the best potato for mashing or baking.
 Consider these varieties when looking for potatoes to keep in long term storage.

 How to grow potatoes in raised beds or containers